kensnyder/bunshine/README.md

-  c.server; // The Bun server instance (useful for pub-sub) c.app; // The HttpRouter instance c.locals; // A place to persist data between handlers for the duration of the request c.error; // An error object available to handlers registered with app.on500() c.ip; // The IP address of the client or load balancer (not necessarily the end user) c.date; // The date of the request c.now; // The result of performance.now() at the start of the request
+  c.server; // The Bun server instance (useful for pub-sub) c.app; // The HttpRouter instance c.locals; // A place to persist data between handlers for the duration of the request c.error; // An error object available to handlers registered with app.onError() c.ip; // The IP address of the client or load balancer (not necessarily the end user) c.date; // The date of the request c.now; // The result of performance.now() at the start of the request